EduardHermann/PathfindingAlgorithmVisualizer/README.md

 ## How to use the program

 - Left mouse button: draw start node, then end node, then barrier
-- Reight mouse button: remove node
+- Right mouse button: remove node
 - D key: visualize Dijkstra
 - A key: visualize AStar